 A high quality Austin Air Purifier should be installed in your baby’s nursery like a HealthMate or HealthMate Plus.
 It helps your baby sleep while delivering some of the best protection you can find to insure your baby’s overall health.
 Austin Air cleaners also capture unwanted allergens, pollen, dust, tobacco smoke, dander, chemical emissions, environmental smoke, and other environmental odors.

 Go to the source and make changes by removing them from the baby’s room.
 To address biological factors start by keeping your child’s room below a humidity level of 50 percent.
 Mold and dust mites cannot grow in such a dry environment.
 Keep air circulating and regularly change furnace and air-conditioning filters.
-Dust often with a hot wet towel, vacuum floors with a HEPA filter system, clean rugs with dry steam, remove unnecessary dust gatherers, and keep pets out of the room.
+Dust often with a hot wet towel, vacuum floors with a Certified HEPA Material filter system, clean rugs with dry steam, remove unnecessary dust gatherers, and keep pets out of the room.
 You can manage Volatile Organic Compounds (VOCs) by storing clothes in airtight containers, limiting the use of pesticides, seeking safe cleaning agents, not using aerosol sprays, staying away from air fresheners, covering walls with health friendly non-gas emitting paints, furnish with “safe finish” furniture and stay away for chemical solvents.

 Latest Stories